2025 Annual Meeting

-The 2024 Annual Meeting of Main Street Medina was held on Wednesday, January 22, 2025 at Williams on the Lake.
-The annual event honors our members, donors, volunteers, and partners as well as highlights the results from the 2024 program.
+The 2025 Annual Meeting of Main Street Medina was held on Wednesday, January 21, 2026 at Williams on the Lake.
+The annual event honors our members, donors, volunteers, and partners as well as highlights the 2025 Year in Review.
+Brad Root, MSM board chair, welcomed the 112 guests and introduced our new City of Medina Mayor Jim Shields for remarks.
+Brad also reviewed the 3-year strategic plan, our mission and vision.

 Your browser does not support viewing this document.
 Click here to download the document.